The 5 Phases of the APM Framework

 The Agile project management framework gives numerous benefits to users in both efficiency and effectiveness.
 The greatest benefit it offers is the quick ability to change the direction of the project in order to meet the changing demands of the project.

-In traditional project management methodologies, there are just too many processes, and incorporating changes is hard.
+In traditional project management methodology, there are just too many processes, and incorporating changes is hard.
 Agile project management principles give complete freedom to the team members and prioritize customer demands over other factors.

 Let’s see how project management stages are connected along with a brief overview of each phase.